ToshioCP/Gtk4-tutorial/gfm/sec22.md

 - New, save-as, preference and quit items are put into the menu.

 This makes the most frequently used operation bound to the tool bar buttons.
-And the others are stored in behind the menus.
+And the others are stored behind the menus.
 So, it is more practical.

 The window is a composite widget.